jonas089/articles/02-starks.md

 The spot checks ensure consistency with the constraint logic and correctness of the quotient polynomial.
 Note that in most STARK constructions neither of these polynomials need to be interpolated, I just chose to interpolate them for simplicity during my research.

 ## FRI
-FRI folding is an essential path of the STARK construction and works by halving the evaluation domain and decreasing the polynomial degree in each step.
-In each step the degree drops approximately by half.
+FRI folding is an essential part of STARK constructions.
+At each step, it halves the evaluation domain and roughly halves the polynomial’s degree.

 We use FRI to verify that the degree of D(x) is <= d, where d is the degree bound for our constraints and trace size.
 If this check succeeds for all our random challenges (x, z) and if the prover can provide valid merkle proofs for the evaluations of T(x) and the results of the FRI folding steps for the extended domain (we re-use x for these spot checks, so ideally we choose `x∈H'`), then we know with high certainty that the prover knows a trace that makes the constraint polynomial vanish over the original domain.
 This is equivalent to knowing a valid solution to our computational problem / having executed the program.

 ## Toyni STARK
-I am working on a toy implementation of STARKs [here](https://github.com/jonas089/toyni).
+I am working on a toy implementation of STARK constructions [here](https://github.com/jonas089/toyni).
 This article is closely aligned with the code that I am writing in that repository, so please open an issue if you discover an inaccuracy or mistake in my current understanding of DEEP / FRI.